-Strengthened by its French industrial heritage, the PSA Group has since its very beginnings contributed to the history of the automotive world through its three car brands: Peugeot, Citroën, and DS.
+Strengthened by its French industrial heritage, Groupe PSA has since its very beginnings contributed to the history of the automotive world through its three car brands: Peugeot, Citroën, and DS.
 With its worldwide presence, the Group today is addressing the profound transformations under way in the sector with ambition, vitality and efficiency.

-The Group's roots
+20th century - The Group's roots

 The Peugeot company starts out in the metal industry 1810

 The Peugeot brand's first petrol car 1890